cpascoli/gpt-chatbot/README.md

-# gpt-chatbot
+# GPT3 ChatBot

-A React native app to talk to GPT-3.
+A React native app to talk to GPT-3 on your iOS or Android device.
+Builds and runs on iOS simulator and iOS devices (Untested on Android)

+Uses:
+- *React Native Voice* for speech to text.
+- *React Native TTS* or *Google Cloud Text-to-Speech * for text to speech.

 The basic workflow is the following:

-`Speech to Text => GPT-3 completiopn request => Text to Speech `
+`Speech to Text => GPT-3 completiopn request => Text to Speech`

-Uses:
-- `React Native Voice` for Speech to Text
-- `React Native TTS` or `Google Cloud Text-to-Speech ` for Text to Speech

-Build and runs on iOS simulator and iOS devices.
-Untested on Android.

-Main features:
+# Main features

 - Dual language supports (English and italian)
 - Support React native or Google Cloud text to speech.
 - Support for open-ai chat and Q&A completions modes.